Stephen K. Klasko

-Stephen Kent Klasko (born 23 December 1953) is an author and leader of healthcare reform.
-Between 2013 and 2021 he was the President and Chief Executive Officer of Thomas Jefferson University and Jefferson Health, 2013–present, a 14-hospital system in the Greater Philadelphia region and home of the Sidney Kimmel Medical College.
+Stephen Kent Klasko (born 23 December 1953) is an American author and leader of healthcare reform.
+Between 2013 and 2021, he was the President and Chief Executive Officer of Thomas Jefferson University and Jefferson Health, a hospital system in the Greater Philadelphia region and home of the Sidney Kimmel Medical College.
+He expanded Jefferson Health into a regional health network with mergers from the original three hospitals to 18.

-Thomas Jefferson University Hospital was ranked in 2017 as #16 in the country on U.S. News & World Report's Honor Roll.

-He has expanded Jefferson Health into a regional health network with mergers from the original 3 hospitals to 18.
 In 2017, he was named to Modern Healthcare's Top 100 Most Influential Individuals.

 Becker's Hospital Review named him among the top physician leaders to know.